 Overview

-Alex West is an expert in all things media.
-She graduated from Pace University with a B.A. in Political Science and Communications and completed her M.A. in Journalism at New York University.
+Alex West is an entertainment and showbiz reporter for The Mirror US.
+She earned her B.A. in Political Science and Communications from Pace University and her M.A. in American Journalism from New York University.
+Alex is a proven expert in all things media.

-With over 6 years of experience, Alex has worked in nearly every facet of the industry.
-She's particularly interested in what's next for digital media.
-However, she's a writer by trade and a storyteller in her heart.
-Alex has worked with both brands and influencers to elevate their social media presence, connect them with PR opportunities, and help tell their story.
+She's a writer by trade and a storyteller in her heart.
+Previously, Alex has worked with both brands and influencers to elevate their social media presence, connect them with PR opportunities, and help tell their story.
+She's worked with musicians, as well, to help showcase their talent through the power of publicity.

 Featured Work: